 Known as: Bengal Slow Loris, Bengal loris, northern slow loris

-Estimated numbers left in wild: Perhaps 2,000 to 16,000 – exact number are unknown.
+Estimated numbers left in wild: Perhaps 2,000 to 16,000 – exact numbers are unknown.

 Table of Contents

-Description of Bengal Slow Loris
+- Bengal Slow Loris Habitat

-Like all loris species, the Bengal slow loris shows that nature does sometimes have a sense of humour.
+Like all loris species, the Bengal loris shows that nature does sometimes have a sense of humor.
 The name loris originates in the Dutch word for a clown.

 The hands and feet of the slow loris are well suited to its arboreal lifestyle, permitting the animal to grasp vines and branches securely.

-The Bengal slow loris does, indeed, move very slowly.
+The Bengal loris does, indeed, move very slowly.
 It is also very cautious as it goes through the trees in search of food, always keeping three of its ‘hands’ in contact with the substrate at all times.

-The Bengal slow loris eats nectar, bird’s eggs, fruit, and insects, but is especially fond of the sap and gum that oozes from trees, often as a result of the loris biting through the bark to stimulate sap flow.
+The Bengal loris eats nectar, bird’s eggs, fruit, and insects, but is especially fond of the sap and gum that oozes from trees, often as a result of the loris biting through the bark to stimulate sap flow.